I Tested 8 GLP-1 Tracker Apps. Only Two Actually Build Habits.

 Can I use a general health app instead?

 General apps like Apple Health or MyFitnessPal track weight and nutrition but lack GLP-1-specific features: injection site rotation, dose titration tracking, estimated medication levels, and side effect correlation.
-Purpose-built apps address these needs more effectively.
+Purpose-built GLP-1 apps address these needs more effectively.